 The lunch period is closed to the student body which means students may not leave nor have commercially prepared food delivered to them.
 Students who violate the closed lunch policy are subject to reasonable disciplinary action at the discretion of the disciplinary official.
-This disciplinary action can include detention, In-School Suspension, Wednesday School, and/or Out of School Suspension for repeat offenders.
+This disciplinary action can include detention, Wednesday School, In-School Assignment, and/or Out of School Suspension for repeat offenders.

 The cafeteria environment and services have been upgraded and improved to include a variety of popular items from area businesses as well as the usual school lunch.
 Costs vary depending upon each student's selections.
 A computerized debit system will be used which will allow advance payment for meals and a la carte items as well as paying cash on a daily basis.
 All students will be required to enter their PIN number regardless of meal status or payment method, thus ensuring your child's privacy.
-There will be no charging for high school lunches.
+When a negative balance is reached, food services will send an email notifying you.
+If a student is over the maximum charge, they will be served a cheese sandwich and milk or PBJ sandwich and milk.